kontena/kontena/server/docs/source/index.html.md

-created_at | A timestamp when the secret was created name | A name for the secret (unique within a grid) value | A value for the secret (encrypted in the database)
+created_at | A timestamp when the secret was created name | A name for the secret (unique within a grid) value | A value for the secret (encrypted in the database) services | A list of services that are consuming the secret

 ## List secrets